jgilles118/bankMeVideo/README.md

 				name_1 varchar(30) not null,
 				name_2 varchar(30) not null);

-8) Using the directory you want to share in gitHub: git init touch .gitignore git config --global user.name "yourName"
+8) Using the directory you want to share with gitHub: git init touch .gitignore git config --global user.name "yourName"